Carbon Monoxide poisoning personal injury solicitors near you.

 The symptoms of carbon monoxide poisoning are not always obvious, particularly during low-level exposure, from a leaking appliance in rented accommodation.

 The most common symptom of mild carbon monoxide poisoning is often a headache, that is constant, and similar to a migraine, or stress headache.
-However, If carbon monoxide levels are high enough, you may become unconscious or die.
+However,if carbon monoxide levels are high enough, you may become unconscious.
 Exposure to moderate and high levels of CO over long periods of time has also been linked with increased risk of heart disease.
 Other symptoms include:

 feeling and being sick